JiwonH37/Command/README.md

 # Command
 This is a user interactive program that allows users to enter commands and get wanted outputs.
+The users can choose if they want to create a file in a specific directory or load the file that is already created.
+Then, it asks for the username, password, and biography and users can always change the information by entering E. It is able to print or edit the information the user wants.
+This program is designed in python and implements importing class, path, for loop, while loop, if/else statement, and using separate modules.